 This guide has been created for administrators.

 With the edays system, companies can create different working locations to gain a better understanding of the flow of staff between company sites as well as monitor hybrid staff activity.
-Rules within the edays system can be set to specify if users can mark their working location or if this should be done by the authoriser or administrator.
+These will b

 To enable working locations, first decide which configuration level you would like to apply the working locations on (global, template, user).
 If you were enabling this at a global level, navigate to admin tools > admin panel > global > system set up > scroll to the bottom > Enable working location.